pvswie/Local-network-testtool/README.md

 - A iperf2 and/or iperf3 server, preferably inside the local (home) network, e.g. on the internet router.

 ## Why I created this script:
 In a small apartment with too many to count wifi networks I experience occasional (monthly - weeky - daily) issues.
 Such an issue starts with wifi performance dropping until Wifi becomes completely unusable.
 Some time later things start to work again.
-My intention is to have a device monitor Wifi 24/7/365 logging all issues.
+My intention is to have a device (e.g. a tablet) monitor Wifi 24/7/365 logging all issues.
 Hopefully the logged date-time stamps lead to identification of the cause.

 ## Remarks:
 - The test script uses the iperf3 (or 2) protocol to test whether a minimum bandwidth (1.0 Mbit) is achieved across the network.